Eyewitness account

 TAN SON NHUT AIRPORT

-Its perimeters were airtight secured.
-We learned later that 5,000 evacuees – a portion of them died while trapped inside, US dollars and classified papers burned, 2 GIs dead.
-Outside, we drove pass a cordon of RSVN troopers who fired their M16’s indiscriminately in the air (my hot-war soundtrack was often peppered with AK-47’s, M-16’s and Colt-45’s).
+Airport outer rings were airtight secured.
+We learned later that 5,000 evacuees – a portion of them perished while being trapped inside along with US dollars and classified papers burned, 2 last GIs dead.
+Outside, we drove pass RSVN troopers, all spread out and fired incessantly and indiscriminately in the air (my hot-war soundtrack during childhood: AK-47’s, M-16’s, B-52’s and Colt-45’s).

 “Stay out!”

-The property was condemned – per Ambassador Martin’s in-person assessment earlier that day after stolen A-37’s had dropped bombs and destroyed the runway, rendered Freedom Birds rescue inoperable.
+The property was condemned – per Ambassador Martin’s in-person assessment earlier.
+Spies stole A-37’s to destroy the runway and render Freedom Birds rescue inoperable.

 Feeling futile and witless, I signaled a time-out.
-My pre-text was the extra fuel (should the journey take us down the Mekong).
-In fact, it’s for me to say goodbye to a friend.
-Emptying his Jerry can, he made small talks, asking where we were heading.
+My pre-text? we needed extra fuel should our aimless journey take us down the Mekong.
+Actually, it’s more for me to stop and say goodbye to a friend.
+Emptying his jerry can, he made small talks: “Where are you heading.”

 I just shrugged.
-Our ambassador on either side didn’t even know.
+Our ambassadors didn’t even know.

 The day before, one of our friends had flown the coop.
-Bewildered and betrayed, we helplessly watched people looting his house.
-Consequently, I did not want to pile more on my friend (just in case).
+Bewildered and betrayed, Phong and I helplessly watched people looting Thai’s house.
+Consequently, and empathically, I did not want my friend to go through this twice (just in case).
 His father, a local skipper, was well-positioned should they decide to set sail.
-(Years later and gold bars behind, he did get to the US as part of the Boat People exodus.)
+(Years later and gold bars behind, he did get to the US among the Boat People.)

 Second hurdle!